The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 microblog:latest

 Before you run this command, remember to stop your previous Microblog container if you still have it running.
-Also be careful in setting the correct passwords for the database and the Elasticsearch service in the proper places in the command.
+Also be careful in setting the correct passwords in the proper places in the command.

 Now you should be able to visit http://localhost:8000 and use the search feature.
 If you experience any errors, you can troubleshoot them by looking at the container logs.
 You'll most likely want to see logs for the Microblog container, where any Python stack traces will appear: